paradoxical-dev/neollama/README.md

 The `/w` command toggles the web_agent.
 The current status of the web agent is denoted by the symbol next to the model name in the main chat window.

 ### Config Editor
 The config editor opens an interactive popup window which displays the set options for the current model.
-Each value will be set to the models default options (if not value is provided in the configuration) or, if no default is set and the model has no default value for the option then the plugins default will be used.
+Each value will be set to the models default options (if no value is provided in the configuration) or, if no default is set and the model has no default value, then the plugins default will be used.

 To change a value, simply replace it's current value with the desired one.
-Then, when finished, simply use the change_config command set in the configuration and the new options will be applied
+Then, when finished, use the change_config command set in the configuration and the new options will be applied

 (example video)